 Over the past three decades, the Chinese economy has experienced unprecedentedly rapid growth.
 Social progress, technological innovations, and increasing disposable personal incomes have shaped new shopping habits.
 A variety of e-commerce modes, like live-streaming e-commerce, social e-commerce, and cross-border e-commerce, have emerged in the market.
-Large e-commerce platforms in China, like Alibaba’s Taobao and JD.com, have dominated the industry for many years, but strong competitors, like Douyin and Pinduoduo, have jumped in as well.
+Large Chinese e-commerce platforms, like Alibaba’s Taobao and JD.com, have dominated the industry for many years, but strong competitors, like Douyin and Pinduoduo, have jumped in as well.

 According to an e-commerce report from China’s Ministry of Commerce, in 2019, national e-commerce transactions reached 34.82 trillion yuan, including online retail sales of 10.63 trillion yuan, an increase of 16.5% over last year, and online retail sales of physical goods amounted to 8.52 trillion yuan, accounting for 20.7% of the total retail sales in the market.